Soap Opera Hopper Nicolas Coster

 - Another World – Anna Holbrook, Sandra Dee Robinson.

-In addition to his acting career, Nicolas Coster completed a screenplay in 2009.
-In 2001, began teaching Theatre and Film Studies at the University of Georgia as an Adjunct Professor, a role he continued with until 2009.
+In addition to his acting career, Nicolas Coster taught Theatre and Film Studies at the University of Georgia as an Adjunct Professor from 2001-2009.
 He also participated in films at USC Graduate Film School at the American Film Institute (AFI).

-He told We Love Soaps in 2010 when asked if he ever thought of retiring, that his retirement would coincide with “When they carry me out with my toes up.”
-At the age of 76, Coster was still regularly skin diving with no tank, and sailing weekly with the Wounded and Disabled Veterans.
+Coster told We Love Soaps in 2010 when asked if he ever thought of retiring, that his retirement would coincide with “When they carry me out with my toes up.”
+Then age 76, Coster was still regularly skin diving with no tank, and sailing weekly with the Wounded and Disabled Veterans.

 Note: This article was originally published in 2016 as a two-part series, titled Nicolas Coster is 83.
 It has been updated with new & additional content